mauriciofmar3/mauriciofmar3.github.com/_posts/2014-03-05-better-pathfinding.md

 tags: programming
 ---

 The [personal blog](http://blog.magicaltux.net/) of Mark Karpeles, aka MagicalTux, CEO of the recently-bankrupt Bitcoin exchange Mt.
 Gox, [received attention](https://news.ycombinator.com/item?id=7295932) on Hacker News recently.
-Given that Gox's spectacular $473 million downfall was supposedly caused by a bug in Karpeles's custom implementation of the Bitcoin protocol, people (including myself) were understandably interested in checking the quality of his public source code.
+Given that Gox's spectacular $473 million downfall was supposedly caused by a bug in Karpeles's custom implementation of the Bitcoin protocol, people were understandably interested in checking the quality of his public source code.

 What we saw was not reassuring.
 In [one post](http://blog.magicaltux.net/2010/06/27/php-can-do-anything-what-about-some-ssh/), Karpeles describes a custom implementation of SSH2 which he wrote - in PHP - for his web hosting company.